-Timothy C. Harte, Provost and Professor of Russian
+David Karen, Interim Provost and Professor of Sociology

-Taylor Hall 103; 610-526-5167; tharte@brynmawr.edu
+Taylor Hall 103; 610-526-5167; dkaren@brynmawr.edu

 The Provost is the College's chief academic officer.
 He is a member of the Senior Staff and reports to the President.
-All academic departments and programs report to the Provost, as do Athletics and Physical Education, Health Professions Advising, and the Offices of Sponsored Research and Institutional Grants.
+All academic departments and programs report to the Provost, as do Health Professions Advising, and the Offices of Sponsored Research and Institutional Grants.